 But, recently, some leaked documents have given a sense of what Western officials do behind closed doors.

 They have been Micromanaging Markets Since the 1970s

 Ronan Manly with Bullionstar wrote a terrific piece outlining the coordination among Western central bankers pertaining specifically to the gold market after Nixon shut the “gold window” and launched the era of purely fiat currencies.

 Wikileaks published a secret memo sent from London to the U.S. Treasury Department regarding the purpose behind the formation of the futures markets for gold.

-Officials wanted to create a paper market which dwarfed the physical market and encouraged volatility; all with the aim of discouraging investors from holding bullion.
+Officials wanted to create a paper market that dwarfed the physical market and encouraged volatility, all with the aim of discouraging investors from holding bullion.
 To wit: